Visiting our practice? Please continue to wear a face covering and social distance

 Flu Vaccines 2021/2022

 Bottisham Medical Practice are offering eligible patients their Flu vaccines.
-If you haven't been contacted already, you can book your appointment with us online or by speaking with our reception team on the phone.
-If we don't have appointments available at the time of contact, we will happily add you to our waiting list and we'll be in contact with you in due course to arrange an appointment.
+If you haven't been contacted already, you can book your appointment with us online (currently only those over 65) or by speaking with our reception team on the phone.

 The flu vaccine is given free on the NHS to people who: